google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

 - **Simplifies CSS** - Scoped DOM means you can use simple CSS selectors, more generic id/class names, and not worry about naming conflicts.
 - **Productivity** - Think of apps in chunks of DOM rather than one large (global) page.

-Although you can use the shadow DOM API and its benefits outside of web components, I'm only going to focus on examples that build on custom elements.
+Note: Although you can use the shadow DOM API and its benefits outside of web components, I'm only going to focus on examples that build on custom elements.
 I'll be using the custom elements v1 API in all examples.
-{: .wf-talkinghead }

 #### `fancy-tabs` demo {: #demo}